Amirmadjour/Majlis/README.md

   - Dynamic Rendering

 - **Ensuring Responsivity**
-  - Objective: Ensure that the application is fully responsive and provides a seamless user experience across various devices and screen sizes.
+  - Objective: Ensure that the application is fully responsive and provides a seamless user experience.

 - **Communicating with the Team**
   - Objective: Maintain effective communication with the team to ensure smooth collaboration and project progress.